MKesenheimer/fault-injection-library/README.md

 There are several connection options for different voltage sources, from 1.8V, 3.3V to 5V.
 The Pico Glitcher v1 can also be supplied with any external voltage via `VCC_EXTERN`.
 To power the target board, it is supplied with power via the `VTARGET` connection.
-The output of this voltage source can be controlled via the fault-injection-library, i.e. the target can be completely disconnected from power by executing the `power_cycle_target` command.
+The output of this voltage source can be controlled via the fault-injection-library, i.e. the target can be completely disconnected from power by executing the `helper/power-cycle-target.py` command.
 This allows a cold start of the target to be carried out in the event of error states that cannot be eliminated by a reset.
 ![Pico Glitcher v1 layout](https://github.com/MKesenheimer/fault-injection-library/blob/master/schematics/pico-glitcher-v1_brd.png)